surban/openemc/README.md

 Here `<BOARD_NAME>` specifies the name of the board; see `openemc-bootloader/src/boards` for a list of supported boards.
 If no board is specified a generic board image will be generated.

-This crates two files:
+This crates four files:

   - `openemc_bootloader_*.bin` is the bootloader image and should be flashed onto the device,
-  - `openemc_*.emc` is the main firmware and should be placed into the `/lib/firmware` directory on the target device, where it will be picked up by the driver and sent to the device.
+  - `openemc_*.emc` is the main firmware and should be placed into the `/lib/firmware` directory on the target device, where it will be picked up by the driver and sent to the device,
+  - `*.elf` are ELF images of the firmware and used for formatting of log messages;
+    they should be placed in `/lib/firmware` on the target device if logging is used.

 ### Flashing the bootloader image